Affine Schubert calculus and double coinvariants: Introduction

+The proof of Theorem C relies on a slight generalization of the duality between the Hilbert schemes and the stable pairs from \cite{PandharipandeThomas10}.
+We generalize the duality to the setting of the flags of stable pairs and show that the flag stable pairs are exactly affine Springer fibers studied in \cite{OblomkovYun16}.
+To prove the bundle statement and connect this with Hessenberg varieties, we use results of Iarrobino and G\"{o}ttsche \cite{iarrobino1977punctual,gottsche1990punctual} on the Hilbert scheme of homogeneous ideals $I\subset \C[x,y]$ with respect to total degree, which turn out to be isomorphic to the affine Grassmannian (or Catalan) version of $\hesspav(\tau)\rightarrow \hessgeo(\tau)$.
+To generalize this to the full flagged case, we extend these arguments to a space called the \emph{parabolic flag Hlibert scheme}, which was introduced and shown to be smooth in \cite{carlsson2017parabolic}.

-The paper is divided into five sections.
-In section~\ref{sec:geometry} we discuss the geometric results and definitions that we will need for the main construction, including the results of \cite{OblomkovYun16}.
-In the interest of making our paper readable to combinatorialists, we have compartmentalized the necessary algebraic facts from this section into Proposition \ref{cvprop} of section \ref{sec:affine-schub-calc}, so that it may be safely skipped.
-In section~\ref{sec:affine-perm-park} we recall combinatorial facts about affine permutations and parking functions, and we give a new description of parking functions in terms of a bijection of Haglund \cite{haglund2008catalan}, which turns out to be similar to the description of the fixed points of regular nilpotent Hessenberg varieties \cite{insko2013affine,precup2017palindromic}.
+The paper is divided into six sections.
+In Section~\ref{sec:geometry} we discuss the geometric results and definitions that we will need for the main construction, including the results of \cite{OblomkovYun16}.
+In the interest of making our paper readable to combinatorialists, we have compartmentalized the necessary algebraic facts from this section into Proposition \ref{prop:spbasis} of Section \ref{sec:affine-schub-calc}, so that it may be safely skipped.
+In Section~\ref{sec:affine-perm-park} we recall combinatorial facts about affine permutations and parking functions, and we give a new description of parking functions in terms of a bijection of Haglund \cite{haglund2008catalan}, which turns out to be similar to the description of the fixed points of regular nilpotent Hessenberg varieties \cite{insko2013affine,precup2017palindromic}.
 Section~\ref{sec:affine-schub-calc} recalls the algebraic constructions of the affine Schubert polynomials and nil Hecke algebras \cite{lam2014book}.
-Finally, in section~\ref{doubsec}, we state and prove the main results of the paper.
+In Section~\ref{doubsec}, we state and prove { Theorems A and B}.
+Finally, in Section~\ref{sec:geohess} we prove Theorem C and develop necessary geometric tools.

-{\bf Acknowledgments} The authors would like to thank Thomas Lam, Mark Shimozono, and S. J. Lee for interesting discussions about affine Schubert calculus.
+{\bf Acknowledgments} The authors would like to thank Thomas Lam, Mark Shimozono, and S. J. Lee for interesting discussions about affine Schubert calculus. { The first author was partially supported by NSF DMS-180237.} The authors are grateful to anonymous referees who provided us many suggestions and corrections.
+In particular, the Hessenberg paving of the affine Springer fibers (see Theorem C) and the simplified combinatorial statement (see Corollary A) are results of the multiple exchanges with our brilliant referees.
 The second author was partially supported by NSF CAREER grant DMS-1352398.